-Figure 4 shows the average intergenerational transfers as a percentage of each type of household's consumption.
+Figure 4 shows the average intergenerational transfers as a percentage of each type of household's consumption.15

-In the PAYG system, fathers compensate and support their sons for social security taxes the latter pay.
+In the PAYG system, fathers compensate and support their sons for the social security taxes the latter pay.
 High skilled fathers increase their transfers in periods when children are born.
 The FF system preserves the direction of transfers but their size is reduced.
 Only in the HL households the transfers are large and always positive.
-In all other households the sons support their father in his last period of life.
+In all other households the sons support their father in the last period of his life.16